prasaar/aiwhispr/README.md

 ```

 [local]
-AIWhispr requires a local working directory which is used to sotre the read files, extract text.The working-dir can be cleaned up after indexing.
+AIWhispr requires a local working directory which is used to extract text.The working-dir can be cleaned up after indexing.

 The index-dir configuration points to a path where AIWhispr will store a local SQLite3 database which is used when indexing the content.

-Remember to change them from /tmp to a seprate folder in production.
+Remember to change them from /tmp to a separate folder in production.

 ```
 working-dir=/tmp